H.S. GIRLS BASKETBALL: Foxboro caps regular season in style for Warrior Classic crown

 “We knew they were going to come back, they’re just that good,” Downs said.
 “What could have happened, but didn’t happen, was the girls look at the score and get deflated and mailed it in”

 “They were definitely the most talented team we’ve seen, and we’ve seen some good teams,” Downs said.
 “They had some really exemplary players and we saw them play (on Monday).
 We knew we really had to step up our game from where we had played against Tewksbury (in a first-round win).
 We had to keep in check Mattes and Bryant.
-Those two girls themselves score 90% of the team’s points and we had to keep them under control.”
+Those two girls themselves score 90 percent of the team’s points, and we had to keep them under control.”

 “Cam was playing with four fouls and Kailey was hitting her 3-pointers,” Downs aid.
 “Between everyone in the starting five, and add in Ava Hill and Kylie Sampson (coming in off the bench,) it was just really encouraging to me.”